Peering Eyes, Ankilizato

 Diademed Sifakas, Ranomafana

-These two made sure to keep right above us we walked along the forest floor.
-As far as I could tell, they were swinging from tree and each other for the pure fun of it.
+These two made sure to keep right above us as we walked along the rainforest floor.
+As far as I could tell, they were swinging from trees and each other for the pure fun of it, more than any other lemur species I'd seen.

 Fanad Lighthouse